salbalkus/salbalkus/README.md

-## Salvador Balkus
+## Hi there, welcome to my GitHub!

  I'm currently a 2nd year PhD student in Biostatistics.
-My research focuses on the intersection between
+My research focuses on the intersection between...

 ➡️ Causal Inference
 🤖 Machine Learning